 * P.S.
 I can also help your children and grandchildren buy and sell homes.

-– Chip Barkel, MCNE, SRES, Toronto Real Estate.
+– Chip Barkel, MCNE, SRES, Senior Real Estate Specialist & Advisor.
 Extraordinary Service.
 Top Results.